WHO’S DOING IT RIGHT ON YOUTUBE?

 MRBEAST

-MrBeast is widely considered the gold standard for modern YouTube.
+MrBeast gets the gold standard for being a modern-day hero on YouTube.

 GLOBAL CULTURAL POWERHOUSES: